The javaScript var keyword is used to declare an implicit type variable, that specifies the type of a variable based on the initial value.

 JavaScript var keyword

-A simple example code variable declared with var keyword can be re-declared and updated in the same scope. var is the keyword that tells JavaScript you’re declaring a variable.
+A simple example code variable declared with the var keyword can be re-declared and updated in the same scope. var is the keyword that tells JavaScript you’re declaring a variable.

 <!DOCTYPE html>